hotwired/strada-site/_source/handbook/02_how_it_works.md

 }
 ```

-The component receives the `message` for the `"connect"` `event`, displays the native button with the `submitTitle`, and replies back to the web component when the native button is tapped.
+The component receives the `message` for the `"connect"` `event`, displays the native button with the `submitTitle`, and replies to the web component when the native button is tapped.

-_Note: There's additional work to setup [Strada Android](https://github.com/hotwired/strada-android) in your app for the first time.
-See the [Quick Start](https://github.com/hotwired/strada-android/blob/main/docs/QUICK-START.md) guide to see the full instructions._
+_Note: There's additional work to set up [Strada Android](https://github.com/hotwired/strada-android) in your app for the first time.
+See the [Quick Start](https://github.com/hotwired/strada-android/blob/main/docs/QUICK-START.md) guide for complete instructions._

 ## Add CSS to Hide Bridged Elements

-We've now setup `"form"` components in the web and native apps.
+We've now set up `"form"` components in the web and native apps.
 Whenever a native app supports the `"form"` component, it'll receive a message from the web component and display its native button.

-However, there's one final piece to finish.
+There's one final piece to finish.
 We want to hide the web submit button in the `<form>` when a native button is being displayed.
 It's easy to write scoped css that is only applied if:
 - A particular version of the native app supports the `"form"` component
 - A particular `<form>` in your app is connected to a `"form"` component